-The total contributions expected to be made to the Local Government Pension Scheme by the Chief Constable in the year to 31 March 2020 are £6.736m.
-Expected contributions for the Police Pension Scheme in the year to 31 March 2020 are £48.670m.
+The total contributions expected to be made to the Local Government Pension Scheme by the Chief Constable in the year to 31 March 2021 are £7.622m.
+Expected contributions for the Police Pension Scheme in the year to 31 March 2021 are £51.422m.

-The weighted average duration of the defined benefit obligation for members of the Local Government Pension Scheme is:
+The weighted average duration of the defined benefit obligation for members of the Local Government Pension Scheme is 22 years.
+The weighted average duration of the defined benefit obligation for the Police Pension Schemes is 21 years.